SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

     - Dwarvish also doesn't have a signed equivalent.
   - Humans have both Common and Nomadic-Common as standard languages, as they have diverged so far from each other.
   - Halfling is written with the Elvish script.
-  - Some languages do not have a script: such as Nomadic-Common, and the primordial languages.
+  - Some languages do not have a native script: such as Nomadic-Common, and the primordial languages.
 - There are no Orcs or Dragonborn in this setting.
 - There are new races: Helfling, and Grevlin.
 - There are new Subraces: Nomadic-Human, Deep Tiefling.